Einstore/Einstore/README.md

 ## Test run

-If you have Docker installed.
-You can easily try Boost.
-Just clone this repo, and run `docker-compose up`.
+You can easily try Boost if you have Docker installed.
+Just clone this repo and run `docker-compose up`.
 You should initialize database by visiting `/api/install` when you first run the project.

 ```shell
 git clone git@github.com:LiveUI/Boost.git